kaiser-in-exile/a-believable-fiction/src/posts/chains/torricelli-venice.md

 <blockquote class="reddit-embed-bq" style="height:316px" data-embed-height="316"><a href="https://www.reddit.com/r/vexillology/comments/w5ypbt/whats_your_opinion_of_the_flags_of_venice/">What's your opinion of the flag(s) of Venice?</a><br> by<a href="https://www.reddit.com/user/esdedics/">u/esdedics</a> in<a href="https://www.reddit.com/r/vexillology/">vexillology</a></blockquote><script async="" src="https://embed.reddit.com/widgets.js" charset="UTF-8"></script>

-A look at the post above reveals another of St. Marks' emblems, a winged lion, one more which is shared with the city of Venice.
-Venice itself has an immense history, from being an island of emigres frustrated of the raids which became more commonplace as the might of Rome waned, to an appendage of a briefly resurgent Roman half, to an empire of trade of it's own built on trade and commerce, and wood and coin.
+A look at the post above reveals another of St. Mark's emblems, a winged lion, one more which is shared with the city of Venice.
+Venice itself has an immense history, from being an island of emigres frustrated of the raids which became more commonplace as the might of Rome waned, to an appendage of a briefly resurgent Greek speaking half of the Rome's immense presence , to an Empire of Enterprise of it's own built on trade and commerce, and wood and coin, the lust for spices in Europe, and the monopoly of it's supply from the Orient.
 The humble ducat would find it's way across Europe and the Mediterranean, until the dawn of the modern world, with Pound Sterlings, and bastardised Thalers from across the Atlantic displacing this once mighty gold coin.